aspen-cloud/triplit/packages/db/README.md

 2. Define a schema (optional)

    A schema can comprise multiple ‘collections’ (similar to a table in SQL).
-Using a schema in a Triplit DB will enable type checking and the full the benefit of our CRDT-based data structures, like sets.
+Using a schema with TriplitDB will enable type checking and the full the benefit of our CRDT-based data structures, like sets.

    ```tsx
    import { Schema as S } from `@triplit/db`;